10 Simple Tips to Get Rid of Dark & Tired Circles Under Eyes At Home

 Lemon Juice

-The vitamin C present in lemon juice can also help remove dark circles under the eyes, thanks to its skin-lightening properties.
+Due to its skin-lightening qualities, the vitamin C found in lemon juice can also aid in removing dark circles under the eyes.

-- Another option is to make a thick paste by mixing one tablespoon of lemon juice, two tablespoons of tomato puree, a pinch of gram flour (besan) and turmeric powder.
-Apply this thick paste gently around your eyes.
-Rinse it off with clean water after 10 to 15 minutes.
-Repeat two or three times every week.
+Another choice is to combine one tablespoon of lemon juice, two tablespoons of tomato puree, a dash of gram flour (besan), and a pinch of turmeric powder to make a thick paste.
+Apply this thick paste around your eyes with caution.
+After 10 to 15 minutes, wash it off with water.
+Every week, repeat two or three times.

 How to Prevent Undereye Circles and Bags